rohanm8/thinkbridge_assignments/README.md

 # thinkbridge_assignments
-This repository contains files to practice assignments at thinkbridge.
+This repository contains files of practice assignments at thinkbridge.